Golliwog: In fiction

 Florence Kate Upton was born in 1873 in Flushing, New York, United States, the daughter of English parents who had emigrated to the United States three years previously.
 Following the death of her father, she moved back to England with her mother and sisters when she was fourteen.
 There she spent several years drawing and developing her artistic skills.
 To afford tuition at art school, she illustrated a children's book entitled The Adventures of Two Dutch Dolls and a Golliwogg.
 The 1895 book included a character named the Golliwogg, who was first described as "a horrid sight, the blackest gnome", but who quickly turned out to be a friendly character, and is later attributed with a "kind face."
 A product of the blackface minstrel tradition, the Golliwogg had jet black skin, bright red lips, and wild woolly hair.
 He wore red trousers, a shirt with a stiff collar, red bow-tie, and a blue jacket with tails, all traditional minstrel attire.

 Upton's book and its many sequels were extremely successful in England, largely because of the popularity of the Golliwogg.
 Upton did not trademark her character, and its name, spelt "golliwog", became the generic name for dolls and images of a similar type.
 Upton's Golliwogg was jovial, friendly and gallant, but some later golliwogs were sinister or menacing characters.
-For instance, a number of Enid Blyton's Noddy and Big Ears books feature Golliwog, sometimes as heroes but often as a villain or as naughty individuals.
+For instance, a number of Enid Blyton's Noddy books feature Golliwog characters.
+It has been stated that some were heroes, while others were villains or naughty individuals.
+Professor David Rudd noted that golliwogs in the Noddy series were treated more as ambivalent tricksters than purely malicious figures.
+He counted the characters in the books, stating that there were numerically more bad teddy bears than golliwogs in the books.
 Other authors took a similar tack.
 The name "golliwog" came to be used as a degrading term for anyone who was not white-skinned, and new origins were suggested for the word.
 Upton despaired: "I am frightened when I read the fearsome etymology some deep, dark minds can see in his name."

-The golliwog doll became a popular children's toy throughout most of the 20th century, and was incorporated into many aspects of British commerce and culture.
+The golliwog doll became a popular children's toy throughout most of the twentieth century, and was incorporated into many aspects of British commerce and culture.